You are here

 AMP AIM broadens and builds upon a prior AMP investment in rheumatoid arthritis and lupus.
 This earlier effort, known as the AMP RA/SLE program, focused on understanding the cell types that play a role in rheumatoid arthritis and lupus.
 AMP AIM will expand this work by studying interactions between different cell types, and will broaden the scope to include psoriasis, psoriatic arthritis and Sjögren’s disease.
 In addition, AMP AIM will leverage the research infrastructure, datasets, and novel technologies created by AMP RA/SLE.

 Oversight is provided by the AMP Executive Committee and the AMP AIM Steering Committee.
 Scientific leadership is provided by the AMP AIM Chair and the Network Investigator Committee.
 Scientific management is provided by the Executive Group of Network Investigator Committee (NIC-EG), Functional Groups (Clinical, Systems Biology, and Technology Groups) and NIH Staff.
-Awards will be announced in January 2022.

 Total project funding ($M)